 District Advisory (DAC) Consultation: District advisory reviewed data and progress towards goals and action steps.
 The team reviewed stakeholder input, surveys, local data, and State data.
-The district advisory felt it necessary to retain additional mental health supports Goal #2 Action #1 & #2), teacher trainings (Goal #1 Action #10), additional interventions to address learning loss and support our students and families (Goal # 1 Action #9 & Action #9).
+The district advisory felt it necessary to retain additional mental health supports Goal #2 Action #1 & #2), teacher trainings (Goal #1 Action #10), additional interventions to address learning loss and support our students and families (Goal #1 Action #9 & Action #9).
 The team agreed that we need to continue to implement additional SEL curriculum to support students (Goal #2 Action #1).

-Educational partners input contributed to the actions developed in goals 2 and 3 and the addition of goal 4 to the LCAP.
-Goal two added 3 and a half hours to the attendance clerk position to coordinate with school principals and secretaries with providing additional home visits and support to students and families chronically absent and truant.
+Educational partners input contributed to the actions developed in each of the LCAP goals.
+Goal 2 added three and a half hours to the attendance clerk position to coordinate with school principals and secretaries with providing additional home visits and support to students and families chronically absent and truant.
 In the past, parent support and trainings were generally offered during scheduled family nights, conferences, and back to school.
 Stakeholder surveys indicated a need to provide devoted trainings and support to assist parents/guardians with student achievement, motivation, social-emotional support, math and general homework help.
 A family and community engagement liaison was created to provide additional outreach to students and their families and to be a resource and bridge school to home.
 The family and community engagement liaison will connect students and their families with parent/guardian trainings, social support through the District's family resource center, community resources, and school resources.